willboyle18/willboyle18/README.md

 # Hi there 👋 I'm Will

 🎓 Recent **Computer Science graduate from UC Irvine** driven by curiosity and a love for technology, always exploring new tools and approaches to create effective solutions.
 💻 Interested in constantly learning new technologies and expanding my breadth of knowledge in Computer Science.
-Recently worked with **async Rust** and expanding my toolkit by learning **Go**.
+Recently worked with **async Rust** and expanding my toolkit by learning **Go** and **Ruby on Rails**.

 ---